Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 explains that when law, regulation or applicable auditing standards expressly permit, reference can be made to a website of an appropriate

-that the description on the website addresses, and is not inconsistent with, the description of the auditor's responsibilities below.
-As part
+the description on the website addresses, and is not inconsistent with, the description of the auditor's responsibilities bel ow.
+As part of an

-of an audit in accordance with SAs, we exercise professional judgment and maintain professional scepticism throughout the audit.
-We
+audit in accordance with SAs, we exercise professional judgment and maintain professional scepticism throughout the audit.
+We also:

 • Identify and assess the risks of material misstatement of the financial statements, whether due to fraud or error, design and perform

-opinion.
-The risk of not detecting a material misstatement resulting from fraud is higher than for one resulting from error, as fraud may
+The risk of not detecting a material misstatement resulting from fraud is higher than for one resulting from error, as fraud may involve

-the circumstances.
-Under section 143(3)(i) of the Act, we are also responsible for expressing our opinion on whether the Company
+circumstances.
+Under section 143(3)(i) of the Act, we are also responsible for expressing our opinion on whether the Company has

-has adequate internal financial controls with reference to financial statements in place and the operating effectiveness of such
+adequate internal financial controls with reference to financial statements in place and the operating effectiveness of such controls.

 • Evaluate the appropriateness of accounting policies used and the reasonableness of accounting estimates and related disclosures